Version 3.2: October 27, 2019

 Manningham’s Diary for 1600 had mentioned a scandal of men and women dancing naked in the hills at night.
 The Puritan horsemen rode into the crowd.
 They were arrested, whipped, jailed and put in the stocks.
 Wimbush thought this type of party had been a good thing, perhaps an ancient tradition that had been snuffed out by the magistrates.
 Maybe he is leaving out a darker side to it.
 Were they just dancing or was it an orgy–which can lead to abuses?

 I think this passage portrays two extremes and life would be happier somewhere in the middle—yes, more archery and dancing, more community, but leave out the orgies.
-In our world, unfortunately, I think a lot of young people are already being dragged into behaviors that go way beyond the experiences of most parents parents and which aren’t going to benefit them at all.
+In our world, unfortunately, I think a lot of young people are already being dragged into behaviors that go way beyond the experiences of most parents and which aren’t going to benefit them at all.

 The generations are divided intentionally so that younger people are isolated from whatever wisdom their elders have (if any).
-Because of their energy, they feel that they are invulnerable, so they are victimized heavily by half-truths – by propaganda that only gives them part of the story—they are victimized by sexual propaganda and by war propaganda.
+Because of their energy, they sometimes feel that they are invulnerable, so they are victimized heavily by half-truths – by propaganda that only gives them part of the story—they are victimized by sexual propaganda and by war propaganda.
 When I say victimized, I mean it in the full sense.
 They are sold a pack of lies—and it’s not to help them.
 They are flattered and seduced by Pied Pipers—told constantly that they are special and know more than their parents and offered education and special status.

 And older generations are intimidated by the made-up idea that the young are “progressing,” that they know what they’re doing—or they just believe that they should follow the system into the latest war.
 All generations are fooled into thinking that new attitudes and behaviors just come out of nowhere, that they just appear-that we’re evolving and “progressing” in some unplanned, spontaneous way—even though the education system and the media-entertainment complex is sitting right there in front of them all day every day indoctrinating everyone.

 There is an end in mind and it’s not freedom, and what we have isn’t freedom either.
 It’s entertainment and flattery and conditioning and pats on the back as the young proceed over the cliff of what life they are presented with.
 Again, the answer is to stop going along with everything.
-You don’t have to.
+You don’t have to go along.
 We don’t have to.
-They don’t have to if you can talk them out of whatever mistake it is, maybe you should warn them about the mistakes they’re already making that you haven’t even imagined yet.
+The young don’t have to if you can talk them out of whatever mistake it is, maybe you should warn them about the mistakes they’re already making that you haven’t even imagined yet.
 Assumptions and complacency and ignorance in a sea of propaganda.
 Young people are unaware and immature.
 Older people are unaware and complacent beyond any sense.

 Chapter 19: Wimbush recounts the story of his grandfather, George Wimbush, who is troubled and curious about three sisters, including Georgiana, who are pale, have no appetite and refuse to eat.
 They talk about how we need to think of the soul instead and about how beautiful death is and how little food is necessary to live.
 George thinks that they seem healthy enough so he considered the possibility they were right–that if you were very spiritual, you didn’t need much food.
 They always go to dances but they obsess over literary references to lovers committing suicide and dying together–so we have the death and suicide themes again.
 The mother condemned this talk, wondering what would happen to the world if everyone acted on such principles, asserting that death was unpleasant, not poetical.
 George is jealous of Lord Timpany’s courting of Georgiana.
 He broods but discovers that the three sisters have a secret room where they eat full meals together.
 One of the sisters feels “a little more material” at dinner.
 George laughs when he discovers them eating.
 Georgiana urges George not to tell anyone, that it would make them look ridiculous, saying “Eating is unspiritual, isn’t it?”
 George blackmails her into marrying him with this information.